rails-girls-summer-of-code/summer-of-code/guide/projects.md

 <h3 id="q5">How do I submit my project?</h3>

-You can submit your project on our [Teams App](http://teams.railsgirlssummerofcode.org); you will need to authenticate with GitHub.
+You have until February 1st, 2016 to submit your project on our [Teams App](http://teams.railsgirlssummerofcode.org); you will need to authenticate with GitHub.
 Once logged in:

 * click on “Submit your project” in the navigation bar
 * By default, we assume the submitter is also the primary mentor.
 If that isn’t the case, enter the name of the primary Mentor as well as their email address and GitHub handle.